CalebEverett/arloader/README.md

 Before you create your tokens, make sure that all of your transactions have been confirmed at least 25 times.
 Run the command below where `<LOG_DIR>` refers to the automatically created directory in your assets folder that begins with `arloader_`.

 The primary reason for transactions having a status of `NotFound` is that they were rejected by miners for not having a big enough reward.
 See [Reward Multiplier](#reward-multiplier) for instructions on increasing the reward by passing the optional `--reward-multiplier` argument.
+It is also possible to have a status of `NotFound` the reward being too large.

 ```
 arloader update-nft-status <LOG_DIR>